danielljeon/docs/notes/machine_learning.md

 Bias is the error due to overly simplistic assumptions about the data.

-- A high-bias model underfits, it is too simple it misses on capturing complex relationships.
+- A **high bias model underfits**, it is too simple it misses on capturing complex relationships.
-- A low-bias model overfits, it is too complex it captures noise and exact training data.
+- A **low bias model overfits**, it is too complex it memorizes the training data (overfitting).

+#### 3.1.3 Variance

+Variance measures how much the model's predictions change if trained it on a different dataset.

+- A **high variance model is too sensitive** to small fluctuations in training data (overfitting).
+- A **low variance model is too rigid** and gives similar predictions even if data changes.

 ### 3.2 Linear Regression: Continuous Outcome Prediction